Chinese police warn Ai Weiwei to avoid tax hearing

-BEIJING Chinese dissident artist Ai Weiwei said on Wednesday police had warned him to stay away from a court hearing his company's lawsuit challenging a demand for 15 million yuan for tax evasion.
+BEIJING Chinese dissident artist Ai Weiwei said on Wednesday police had warned him to stay away from a court hearing his company's lawsuit challenging a demand for 15 million yuan (1.5 million pounds) for tax evasion.

 Beijing's Chaoyang District Court agreed last month to hear the case brought by the company that markets Ai's work, a departure from consistent refusal by the courts, strictly controlled by the ruling Communist Party, to give dissidents any hearing.

-His supporters say the case has been trumped up, part of a drive to muzzle the outspoken social critic.
-The hearing was still in progress late in the evening.
+His supporters say the case, due to be heard later on Wednesday, has been trumped up, part of a drive to muzzle the outspoken social critic.

-Ai said that despite the courts' acceptance of his lawsuit, police warned him not to attend the hearing, and sent several patrol cars to park outside the studio where he lives.
+Ai, 54, said that despite the courts' acceptance of his lawsuit, police warned him not to attend the hearing.

 "'You can never make it.
 Don't even try,'" Ai, 55, said police told him.
-They gave no reason.
+He said police gave no reason.

 "This nation can have anything, they can have a satellite that goes to the sky and the moon, but they can never give you a clear reason why," he said.
 "This is ridiculous, right?
 There's no conversation, no discussion.
 Maybe they don't even know the reason.
 It's a really mysterious nation."